mikefairbank/dlts_paper_code/README.md

 ## Running the code

 - There are four runnable python scripts in this repository.

     - See the leading comments in each script for usage examples.

+- The file ts_layers.py contains the main target-space program logic, including specific Keras layers for:

+    - CNN layers ("TSConv2D"), Dense Layer ("TSDense"), and RNN layer ("TSRNNDense")

 ## Dependencies